-Acid reflux or Heartburn, as it is commonly called, is an unpleasant sensation in the upper abdominal & chest area & sometimes in the region of the heart, that occurs when gastric acid from the stomach rises up into the oesophagus (food pipe).
+Acid reflux or Heartburn, as it is commonly called, is an unpleasant sensation in the upper abdominal & chest area & sometimes in the region of the heart, that occurs when gastric acid from the stomach rises up into the esophagus (food pipe).
 It is also known as acid indigestion or Gastroesophageal Reflux Disease (GERD).
-The symptoms may extend to the throat where it causes a burning pain, sore throat, cough and irritation.
+The symptoms may extend to the throat where it causes burning pain, sore throat, cough, and irritation.

 - Spicy& fatty food

 - Sleeping or laying down immediately after eating

 - Consumption of more quantities of chocolate or caffeine